WINKgroup/winkit-android-okcore/Readme.md

 ### Rest

-Overriding the **[CoreRest](https://winkgroup.github.io/winkit-android-okcore/okcore/winkit.android.okcore.rest/-core-rest/)** class you are able to *define all api* provided from the server (can exists more than one RestCore classes, one for each endpoint).
+Overriding the **[CoreRest](https://winkgroup.github.io/winkit-android-okcore/okcore/winkit.android.okcore.rest/-core-rest/)** class you are able to *define all api* provided from the server (can exist more than one RestCore class, one for each endpoint).

 Implementation example of a **CoreRest**